Camren10/basketball-game-1/project.md

 2. what is the goal of the game? to score as many goals within a certain amount of time
-3. write a brief story of your game? jason had a compettition with his friend john. jason said that he would get more points in the arcade basketball than john would.
+3. write a brief story of your game? jason had a competition with his friend john. jason said that he would get more points in the arcade basketball than john would.
-4. playing character: john
+4. playing character: basketball, slingshot
-5. non playing characters: points you get when you score
+5. non playing characters: hoop
+6. How does the game look like?
+A ball on slingshot on left side of the canvas and a hoop on the top-right side.
-6. how do you plan on making you game engaging? i plan to make the ball move to a random position everytime you score so that it makes it a little bit more difficult
+7. how do you plan on making you game engaging? i plan to make the ball move to a random position everytime you score so that it makes it a little bit more difficult